TFDL Makerspace Training

 Some printers use hairsprays, glue, or other adhesives to increase the bed adhesion of prints.
 The print bed on the prusa printers has a special polyetherimide (PEI) coating which helps with adhesion.
 DO NOT APPLY ANY ADHESIVES TO THE PRUSA PRINT BED.
 It will damage the coating and makes cleaning much more difficult.

-PLA filaments from different manufacturers can have different optimal print temperatures.
-Make sure your filament print temperature is correct.
+Make sure filament print temperature is correct.
 Do not print at temperatures over 215 C.

 Click to begin: 3D Printing Quiz